 - Students with no prior college experience are NOT eligible for admission into Dental Hygiene.

-- All basic science courses must be completed within the past five years calculated from the Fall Semester in which you plan entry into the Dental Hygiene Program.
+- All required science courses must be completed within the past five years.
+This is calculated from the Fall Semester in which you are applying.

 Although all of the above requirements are necessary for admittance, please be advised that having all the requirements does not imply acceptance into the Dental Hygiene Program.
 The Dental Hygiene Program receives many applications annually for the 16 available positions thus, admission is competitive.